 Mahoney and the American Fuel and Petrochemical Manufacturers / National Petrochemical Refineries Association

-James Mahoney served as the chairman of the NPRA from 2007 to 2008 and served as chairman of the board of directors of the AFPM from 2012 to 2014.
+He also served as chairman of the board of directors of the AFPM in 2006, 2011, and 2012.
+He held a variety of positions on the board of AFPM between 2004 and 2015.
 The NPRA/AFPM is a national trade association for the petrochemical and refining industries.
 It has hundreds of members including Exxon Mobil Corporation, Chevron Corporation, BP, Koch Industries, Inc., Valero, Tesoro, Shell Chemical Company and DuPont.